nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 };
 {% endhighlight %}

-Because we don’t expect to retrieve users by remember digest, there’s no need to put an index on the `remember_digest` column, and we can use the default migration as generated above
+Because we don't expect to retrieve users by remember digest, there's no need to put an index on the `remember_digest` column, and we can use the default migration as generated above

 {% highlight bash %}
 ~/sample_app $ sequelize db:migrate